europace/kex-angebote-api/README.md

 #### Hints

 * If the offer cannot be accepted from the bank, the response will contain `status=SUCCESS` but not contain any Antrag.
+* A partner can only query jobs that were created by this partner otherwise a 403 FORBIDDEN is returned.

 #### Request